Exact answer: Few seconds to a few minutes

 Furthermore, some people may not notice any bites at all.
 Others may develop tolerance with time.

-When an irritant bite appear, it’s helpful to know which remedies work to relieve the itching.
+When an irritant bite appears, knowing which remedies work to relieve the itching is helpful.

 Does scratching make it worse?